SonniesEdge/sonniesedge-website/site/content/posts/2016-09-20-deploying-a-compiled-site-to-github-pages.md

-+++
+---
+categories:
+- webtech
+date: 2016-09-20 17:57:00
+slug: deploying-a-compiled-site-to-github-pages
-title = "Deploying a compiled site to a personal Github Pages account" date = "2016-09-20 17:57:00" strapline = "Personal Github Pages only allow either static sites or Jekyll as a source, not both." tags = ["web"] categories = ["webtech"] slug = "deploying-a-compiled-site-to-github-pages"
+strapline: Personal Github Pages only allow either static sites or Jekyll as a source, not both.
-+++
+tags:
+- web
+title: Deploying a compiled site to a personal Github Pages account
+---

 Having recently switched to using [Github Pages](https://pages.github.com/) to host this site I thought I'd quickly note down how I overcame some of the limitations of the Github Pages when it comes to using modern build processes.